ziglang/zig/README.md

  * In addition to creating executables, creating a C library is a primary use case.
 You can export an auto-generated .h file.
- * Generics so that one can write efficient data structures that work for any data type.
  * Eliminate the need for configure, make, cmake, etc.
  * Automatically provide test coverage.
  * Ability to declare dependencies as Git URLS with commit locking (can